alexkappa/terraform-provider-auth0/docs/resources/client_grant.md

 ## Import

-Client grants can be imported using the grant ID (Application -> APIs -> Uncollapse the required API)
+Client grants can be imported using the grant ID (Application -> APIs -> Expand the required API)

 ```
 $ terraform import auth0_client_grant.example cgr_XXXXXXXXXXXXXXXX